What is An Employee Benefit Trust ("EBT")

 The Trustee has to complete an annual tax return in the UK and pay tax if relevant.

 The Settlor, as the Company, usually has some rights to make recommendations and sometime to veto acts of the Trustee.
 However, the Trustee must always act independently of the Settlor, and always in the best interests of the Beneficiaries.

 Some common reasons for establishing an Employee Trust are listed here:

 Succession planning: A retiring shareholder can sell shares into a Trust, which can then be used to transfer awards to the successor employees (the Beneficiaries).
 This is typically quite a tax efficient means of transferring shares.

 Share liquidity: An EBT provides an internal market for employees to buy and sell shares.

 Employee share plans: To offer shares to employees under an Enterprise Management Incentive (EMI) or other option arrangement.
 (Because of wide ranging tax avoidance legislation, it is advisable to use a tax-advantaged share scheme such as an EMI in order to deliver shares to employees)

 Warehousing of employee shares: The Employee Trust can be used as a reserve for employee shares, allowing them to be released over time for the purposes of employee incentives.

-Preventing shareholder dilution: Shareholder dilution can be avoided by using an ESOP to acquire and recycle existing shares, instead of issuing new shares.
+Preventing shareholder dilution: Shareholder dilution can be avoided by using an EBT to acquire and recycle existing shares, instead of issuing new shares.

 - To buy and sell shares from employees who leave when there is no other market for the shares.